Achilles Tendon Pain: Causes, Symptoms

 What Is Biceps Tendinopathy?

-Biceps tendinopathy is a condition affecting the tendon that connects the biceps muscle to the bones in your shoulder and elbow.
+Biceps tendinopathy a condition affecting the tendon that connects the biceps muscle to the bones in your shoulder and elbow.
 Over time, this tendon can become irritated, inflamed, or degenerated due to overuse or repetitive strain.
-This condition is especially common among athletes, gym-goers, manual workers, and anyone performing frequent lifting or overhead activities.
+This condition especially common among athletes, gym-goers, manual workers, and anyone performing frequent lifting or overhead activities.

 Key areas typically affected include: